3-D Chromatin Remodeling &

 LATEST LAB NEWS:

-• We received an ERC-Proof of Concept grant PRECISE to validate our assay in efficiently predicting the response of chemotherapy prior to treatment in ovarian cancer patients. - Januaray 2026 For more information, see here: Amazing Erasmus MC story; Oncode story
+• We received an ERC-Proof of Concept grant PRECISE to validate our assay in efficiently predicting the response of chemotherapy in retrospective ovarian cancer patients. - Januaray 2026 For more information, see here: Amazing Erasmus MC story; Oncode story

 • We received a € 1 million KWF grant together with Francesca Mattiroli (Hubrecht Institute) and Aniek Janssen (UMC Utrecht) to study how heterochromatin is rebuilt during DNA replication and how its alteration drives cancer growth and therapy response. - December 2025